Mykhail/ACNS-CodeStyle/README.md

     ```javascript
     // bad
-    var errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    var errorMessage = 'Wounded, captured and forced to build a weapon by his enemies, billionaire industrialist Tony Stark instead created an advanced suit of armor to save his life and escape captivity.';

     // bad
-    var errorMessage = 'This is a super long error that was thrown because \
+    var errorMessage = 'Wounded, captured and forced to build a weapon \
-    of Batman.
-When you stop to think about how Batman had anything to do \
+    by his enemies, billionaire industrialist Tony Stark instead created an \
-    with this, you would get nowhere \
+    advanced suit of armor to save his life \
-    fast.';
+    and escape captivity.';

     // good
-    var errorMessage = 'This is a super long error that was thrown because ' +
+    var errorMessage = 'Wounded, captured and forced to build a weapon ' +
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
+      'by his enemies, billionaire industrialist Tony Stark instead created an ' +
-      'with this, you would get nowhere fast.';
+      'advanced suit of armor to save his life and escape captivity.';
     ```

 **[⬆ back to top](#table-of-contents)**